How is acute lymphocytic leukemia classified?

 These lab tests provide more detailed information about the subtype of ALL and the patient's outlook.
 They let doctors divide ALL into groups based on the type of lymphocyte (B cell or T cell) the leukemia cells come from and how mature the leukemia cells are.

-The American Cancer Society has detailed information about these subtypes and prognostic factors in a separate document (called Leukemia: Acute Lymphocytic).
-You can get it by calling our toll-free number or read it on our Web site.
+The American Cancer Society has detailed information about these subtypes and prognostic factors in our document Leukemia - Acute Lymphocytic (Adults).

 - What Is Leukemia - Acute Lymphocytic (ALL) in Adults?